LongNk0702/sindy-cutting-force-prediction/README.md

-# SINDy Cutting Force Prediction
+# PySINDy Cutting Force Prediction

 Repository for **cutting force prediction in milling processes** using a **Taguchi-based dataset (27 experiments)** and **SINDy (Sparse Identification of Nonlinear Dynamics)**.
 Goal: Identify a sparse, interpretable, and extrapolatable dynamic model of cutting force.